 Can you visit St Michaels Mount?

-YES you can!
-Although it is a tidal island that is blocked off by the sea at certain points of day.
+YES, you can!
+Although it is a tidal island that is blocked off by the sea at certain points of the day.
 It’s completely possible to visit St Michaels Mount every day of the year.

 As the majority of the island and its attractions are owned by the National Trust, there are a number of options you can take to access it.